-Rabbits
+- Rabbits

-o Bats
+- Bats

-Wolf-Dog Hybrids
+- Wolf-Dog Hybrids

-Aggressive animalsFerrets

-FerreisSquirrels

-Hermit Crabs

-Reptiles and amphibians

-Stray animals
+- Aggressive animals

-Turtles

-Poisonous animalsChicken and ducks

-Birds
+- Ferrets

-Animals less than one year of age

-Animals in estrus

-The Parent/Guardian Release form must be signed prior to the child's interaction with any animal at school or on field trips.
+- o Squirrels - Hermit Crabs - Stray animals - o Reptiles and amphibians - Animals less than one year of age - Turtles - o Poisonous animals - Chickens and ducks - Birds - Animals in estrus - The Parent/Guardian Release form must be signed prior to the child's interaction with any animals at school or on field trips.
 The Parent/Guardian Release form states: I give permission to have my child participate in activities that involve having/bringing animals into the classroom (Other than those animals on the prohibited list).
-Consult parents about possible pet allergies making sure that proper allergy paperwork is completed and there is no contact with that animal.

-Any pet or animal present at the facility, indoors or outdoors, must be in good health, free from disease, be fully immunized, and be maintained on a flea, tick, and worm control program.
-A current (time-specified) certificate from a veterinarian shall be on file in the facility, stating that the specific pet is up-to-date with their immunizations and free from conditions that may pose a threat to children's health.

-All contact between animals and children will be supervised by a staff person who is close enough to remove the child immediately if the animal shows signs of distress or the child shows signs of treating the animal inappropriately.
-The staff person will instruct children on safe procedures to follow when near these animals (for example, not to provoke or startle animals or touch them when they are near their food).

-When animals are kept in the child care facility, the following conditions shall met:

-- The living quarters of animals shall be enclosed and kept clean of waste to reduce the risk of human contact with this waste - Animal litter boxes will not be located in areas accessible to children. - All animal litter will be removed immediately from children's areas and discarded as required by local health authorities - o Animal food supplies will be kept out of reach of children - Live animals and fowl will be prohibited from food preparation, food storage, and eating areas - Caregivers and children will wash their hands after handling animals, animal food or animal wastes.
+Consult parents about possible pet allergies making sure that proper allergy paperwork is completed and there is no contact with that animal. - Any pet or animal present at the facility, indoors or outdoors, must be in good health, free from disease, be fully immunized, and be maintained on a flea, tick, and worm control program.
+A current (time-specified) certificate from a veterinarian shall be on file in the facility, stating that the specific pet is up to date with their immunizations and free from conditions that may pose a threat to children's health. - All contact between animals and children will be supervised by a staff person who is close enough to remove the child immediately if the animal shows signs of distress or the child shows signs of treating the animal inappropriately.
+The staff person will instruct children on safe procedures to follow when in close proximity to these animals (for example, not to provoke or startle animals or touch them when they are near their food). - When animals are kept in the childcare facility, the following conditions shall be met: - o The living quarters of animals shall be enclosed and kept clean of waste to reduce the risk of human contact with this waste. - o Animal litter boxes will not be located in areas accessible to children. - All animal litter will be removed immediately from children's areas and discarded as required by local health authorities. - o Animal food supplies will be kept out of reach of children. - Live animals and fowl will be prohibited from food preparation, food storage, and eating areas. - o Caregivers and children will wash their hands after handling animals, animal food or animal wastes.
 Follow the Handwashing guidelines posted in the classroom.